piorus/uni-semantic-wiki-search/REPORT.md

 ### 1.2 Selection of topic

-As a topic I selected cats because Wikipedia stores information about a wide range of species, and related pages are frequently updated by cat lovers.
+As a topic, I selected cats because Wikipedia stores information about a wide range of species, and related pages are frequently updated by cat lovers.

 ### 1.3 Wikipedia page export